sakhmatd/tokenadapt/README.md

 ### Optional Arguments & Heuristic Control

--   `--embedding_model_path` (default: `nomic-ai/nomic-embed-text-v1.5`): External model used to generate embeddings for heuristic calculations (both local and global).
+-   `--embedding_model_path` (default: `nomic-ai/nomic-embed-text-v2-moe`): External model used to generate embeddings for heuristic calculations (both local and global).
+Below are some recommended models
+     - `jinaai/jina-embeddings-v3`
+     - `BAAI/bge-m3`
+     - <Works with any, Just plug and play>
--   `--temperature` (default: 0.1): Controls the sharpness of the softmax weighting in heuristics (0.01-1.0).
+-   `--temperature` (default: 0.3): Controls the sharpness of the softmax weighting in heuristics (0.01-1.0).
 Lower values yield more distinct weights, higher values produce flatter weights.
+(Experiments shows `0.18` , `0.24` or `0.45` ) works well too.
--   `--top_k` (default: 2): Number of nearest neighbors (K) to consider for the global K-NN heuristic.
+-   `--top_k` (default: 3): Number of nearest neighbors (K) to consider for the global K-NN heuristic.
 -   `--weight` (default: 0.3): Weight assigned to the global K-NN heuristic result (0.0-1.0).
 The local subword heuristic receives a weight of `(1 - weight)`.
 A weight of 0.0 disables K-NN, 1.0 disables the subword heuristic.
 -   `--batch_size` (default: 16): Batch size for extracting embeddings with the external model.
 -   `--multiple_of` (default: 128): Pad vocabulary size to a multiple of this value for potential throughput improvement.